vengi-voxel/vengi/docs/voxconvert/Index.md

 Extract just a few layers from the input file.

-`./vengi-voxconvert --filter 1-2,4 infile.vox outfile.vox`
+`./vengi-voxconvert --filter 1-2,4 --input infile.vox --output outfile.vox`

 This will export layers 1, 2 and 4.